 Armagh is a tiny borough located in the state of Pennsylvania.
 With a population of 100 people and just one neighborhood, Armagh is the 1121st largest community in Pennsylvania.
-Much of the housing stock in Armagh was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Armagh has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Armagh is a decidedly white-collar borough, with fully 86.49% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Armagh is a borough of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Armagh who work in office and administrative support (43.24%), teaching (24.32%), and healthcare (8.11%).